Clickport vs Google Analytics: Cookieless vs GA4

 Let's start with where GA4 wins

-If you run Google Ads and depend on retargeting audiences, GA4 is hard to replace.
-The integration between GA4 and Google Ads is tight, proprietary, and valuable for paid acquisition.
-If your marketing team lives in the Google ecosystem and needs cross-device attribution for ad spend optimization, sticking with GA4 may be the pragmatic choice.
+If you run Google Ads and lean on retargeting audiences, GA4 is hard to replace.
+The link between GA4 and Google Ads is tight and proprietary, and it's worth real money for paid acquisition.
+If your marketing team lives inside Google's tools and needs cross-device attribution to tune ad spend, staying on GA4 is the sensible move.

-54% of websites with Google Analytics don't have a single goal configured.
-81% report zero email tracking sessions.
-80% report zero display tracking sessions.
+Most site owners don't.
+54% of websites with Google Analytics don't have a single goal configured, which means more than half never even told GA4 what a win looks like.
+81% record zero email tracking sessions.
+80% record zero display tracking sessions.
 The average local business gets 414 unique visitors per month.
-They don't need predictive audiences or BigQuery.
-They need to know where their traffic comes from and what pages people look at.
+That's not a data team's workload.
+These owners don't need predictive audiences or BigQuery.
+They need to know where their traffic comes from and what pages people read.

 GA4 was rebuilt for enterprise data teams.
-If you're not one of them, you're paying the complexity tax for features you'll never touch.
+If you're not one, you're paying the complexity tax on features you'll never touch.

 The tool that needs a $500 course to understand